syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ### SymbolType

 The [`SymbolType`] is used to display the outlier point that lie either below the lower whisker or above the upper whisker line.
-The available shapes are [`Cross`], diamond, ellipse, hexagon, inverted triangle, pentagon, plus, rectangle and triangle.
+The available symbols are Cross, Diamond, Ellipse, Hexagon, InvertedTriangle, Pentagon, Plus, Rectangle and Triangle.
 By default[`SymbolType`] value is [`Ellipse`].

 The following code shows how to set the [`SymbolType`] value as [`Cross`]